MagaluCloud/magalu/mgc/cli/docs/virtual-machine/instances/create.md

 # Create

-Create a Virtual Machine instance
+Creates a Virtual Machine instance in the current tenant which is logged in.

 ## Usage:
 ```